tauri-apps/tao/.changes/will-enter-foreground.md

 "tao": patch
 ---

-Add WillEnterForeground event for iOS.
+Use WillEnterForeground instead of DidBecomeActive for Event::Resumed in iOS.